cshum/imagor/README.md

 ### Loader, Storage and Result Storage

-Imagor `Loader`, `Storage` and `Result Storage` are building blocks for loading and saving images from various sources.
+Imagor `Loader`, `Storage` and `Result Storage` are the building blocks for loading and saving images from various sources:

 - `Loader` loads image.
 Enable `Loader` where you wish to load images from, but without modifying it e.g. static directory.
 - `Storage` loads and saves image.
 This allows subsequent requests for the same image loads directly from the storage, instead of HTTP source.
 - `Result Storage` loads and saves the processed image.
 This allows subsequent request of the same parameters loads from the result storage, saving processing resources.

-Imagor provides built-in adaptors that support HTTP, file system and AWS S3.
+Imagor provides built-in adaptors that support HTTP, proxy, file system and AWS S3.
 By default, `HTTP Loader` is used as fallback.
 You can choose to enable additional adaptors that fit your use cases.

 #### Docker Compose Example